Mon – Sun: 24/7 Plumbing

 How To Stop Drain Flies From Getting In Your Home

-• Periodically lure flies away using apple cider vinegar and plastic wrap traps
+• Use apple cider vinegar traps occasionally

-• Maintain a hygienic septic system
+• Keep your septic system well-maintained

 Eliminate Drain Flies for Good!